Secure access service edge (SASE) is all the rage in network security, but the best path to get there is still not understood by many.

 Historically, SD-WAN has been used to connect branch offices and required teams of highly skilled internal staff to deploy and manage.
 As cloud infrastructure has risen, so has the need for more flexibility in network solutions.

 With average deployments of just a handful of branches and limited support for public clouds, SD-WAN is, at best, a head start to the cloud-native network-as-a-service offering required for modern SASE solutions.
-The eventual solution to SASE networking challenges will look a lot more like Trustgrid.
+The eventual solution to SASE networking challenges will look a lot more flexible than current SD-WAN solutions.

-Trustgrid Connect is a next-gen SD-WAN based on a platform that also integrates with remote access and edge computing capabilities.
+Trustgrid Connect represents the evolution of SD-WAN technology.
+Based on a platform which integrates multipe capabilities, it is a next-gen SD-WAN but also integrates with end-user remote access functions and edge computing capabilities.